PS9-9/vlr/README.md

 ### API tests
 - **Authentication boundary:** Verified unauthorized access returns 401, malformed authentication returns 401, invalid HTTP methods return errors, and error responses do not expose sensitive data.
 - **Public endpoints:** Validated currency listing, market summary, order book, trading pairs, and trade history endpoints.
+Findings documented in [docs/api-testing/api-testing.md](docs/api-testing/api-testing.md).

 ### Bug reporting
 - Documented a business registration issue where contact information is accepted without OTP verification.
 - Captured evidence in `docs/bug-report/evidence/businessRegistration/`.
 - Provided a structured report with severity, impact, and reproducibility details.

-## Tester observations
+## Observations

-- The repository is well organized for a combined exploratory and scripted testing approach.
-- There is a meaningful split between UI, API, and bug reporting artifacts.
 - A critical gap exists in business registration verification, which should be addressed for KYC/compliance reasons.

-## Notes

-- The root repository tracks a nested `vlr` repo, which contains the actual test cases and bug reports.
-- This README summarizes the testing work from a tester's perspective and serves as an introduction for future QA review.
+## Items not completed/ could have been tested
+- Creation of a script for the X-VALR-SIGNATURE
+- More Aggressive negative testing
+- Exploration of more links on the public website
+- Adding automation